canjs/can-stache-bindings/docs/bindings.md

 <div child-attr:bind="value"/>
 ```

-You can also explicitly use the [can-component::ViewModel ViewModel] using `vm:childProp:bind="value"` or the element using `el:child-attr:bind="value"`.
+You can also explicitly use the [can-component::ViewModel ViewModel] with `vm:childProp:bind="value"` or the element with `el:child-attr:bind="value"`.

 ## One Way Binding With Objects

-`childProp:from="key"` ([can-stache-bindings.toChild one-way to child]) or `child-prop:to="key"` ([can-stache-bindings.toParent one-way to parent]) is used to pass values from the current scope to a component or vice versa, respectively.
+`childProp:from="key"` ([can-stache-bindings.toChild one-way to child]) or `child-prop:to="key"` ([can-stache-bindings.toParent one-way to parent]) is used to pass values from the current scope to a component, or from a component to the current scope, respectively.

 Generally, this binding only observes changes in one direction, but when [can-stache.key] is an object (POJO, DefineMap, etc), it is passed as a reference, behaving in much the same way as the following snippet.